 To help your pup through its teething stage, Dr. Robinson recommends rope toys, stuffed toys, and Nylabones, like this puppy starter pack.
 However, Dr. Robinson advises not to turn your back for too long.
 “Always observe your puppy to be sure it isn’t breaking off pieces of toys and eating them.”
 Make sure you’re protecting your dog from these 11 common household items that can harm pets.

 A playpen like this metal playpen from New World Pet Products can be useful, especially if you don’t have a yard or you’re adopting your pup in the winter when it’s too cold to go outside for long periods of time.
 On the other hand, it’s also sure to get a lot of use if you have a large yard and want to keep your pup from wandering off.
 “This is one of those nice items to have around because it lets you create a larger area for puppies to play safely in—and that’s important because you can’t watch them constantly,” Dr. Robinson says.
-Here are some things you should know before adopting a dog.

 Want to ensure you have a happy, well-adjusted puppy?
 One of the most important things you can do is to spend quality time playing with them and walking them, says Dr. Hoover.
 Investing in toys that foster interactive playtime, like this Outward Hound Tail Teaser Dog Flirt Pole, can be great to have around.
 It can also help your puppy burn through all that pent-up energy.
 Check out these cutest dog breeds as puppies.